doucoureb/berea-college-csc-226.github.io/index.md

     - Complete and Submit [T01: Choose Your Own Adventure](https://docs.google.com/document/d/1IG9wCXFOpTjpWn8v0vMOvy9p03FKQDRwe94bDZk18wE/edit?usp=sharing)
   - **After class**:
     - Complete and submit [A01: Breaking Bad](https://docs.google.com/document/d/1QRrUqCG2fbk1GRdXOFSxxCY9tJwrlkEjBGTwW21ME7M/edit?usp=sharing)
+    - Complete and submit [T00: Exploring PyCharm](https://docs.google.com/document/d/1cXdActfgB6wWmyJozWNgM_-ZfSDTWQw4fFVXYRufQlI/edit?usp=sharing) with a partner.
+Both of you will submit a repo link to Moodle.
+This will be due on Monday, August 30.
+    - If you want to work ahead, read [Chapter 5: Python Modules](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=70802) in preparation for a reading quiz on Friday.
+Be sure you are logged in to the book when reading, and do all activities to get credit!

 ## Day 5: Friday, August 27, 2021
   - **In class**: